busbud/coding-challenge-frontend-b/README.md

 I used TypeScript types for the components' `propTypes` and `state`.
 I also created several `interfaces` for deseralizing the API Response, that I map into another data structure that is easier and more efficient to use from the front-end perspective.

-This mapping is done once the API response is received, and its shape is so that accessing data (like `operators`and `locations` information ) would be done in `O(1)`.
+This mapping is done once the API response is received, and its shape is so that accessing data (like `operators`and `locations` information ) would be done in a complexity of `O(1)`.

 ## State management